circlefin/malachite/SECURITY.md

 Please **DO NOT** file a public issue in this repository to report a security vulnerability.

-If you believe you have found a security vulnerability in the Malachite, you can report it via our primary vulnerability disclosure channel, the email address `security@informal.systems`.
+If you believe you have found a security vulnerability in Malachite, you can report it via our primary vulnerability disclosure channel, the email address `security@informal.systems`.
 Please enclose with your report the issue details, reproduction, impact, and other